Human-Connection/Human-Connection/web-frontend/installation.md

 # Web Installation

 {% hint style="warning" %}
 This documentation should be split into a **local** and a **docker** installation variant.
-Also my be there should be a main docker installation guide for the while system at once!?
+Also maybe there should be a main docker installation guide for the whole system at once!?
 {% endhint %}

 ### Clone Repository